 In fact, in 1957, a low back study published in the Journal of American Medical Association showed a cure rate of 82% with no recurrence of pain in a 14 year follow-up (http://jama.jamanetwork.com/article.aspx?articleid=1153924#References).
 This fact is even more impressive considering a recent study showed only 20% of all back surgeries are considered to be successful after 2 years, and 10-40% of patients suffer from long term complications from failed back surgery syndrome.
 Back surgery is the second-leading surgical procedure performed in the U.S. with approximately 500,000 surgeries performed annually.

 Because Prolotherapy induces inflammation, patients may experience a mild swelling and stiffness after treatments and should avoid any particularly heavy-duty exertion for the duration.
-Otherwise, they are able to pursue their normal lives and work schedules in between sessions.
+Otherwise, they are able to pursue their normal lives and restart routine activities slowly.

 Each situation is unique and the length of treatment depends on a number of factors: nutritional status, ability to heal, overall health and the severity of the injury.
 Prolotherapy treatments are administered on an individual basis, every two to three weeks on average.
 Some patients may experience complete relief from pain and restoration of function after only one or two treatments.